SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ```

 The maximum POST size is limited to 32k bytes.
-This is approximately 50 EPA Record requests in each API call.
+This is approximately 25 EPA Record requests in each API call and is capped at that limit.

 **Response** application/json body will provide success and error responses.